DC Immigration Lawyers Helping With Compliance Services For Individuals

 Morris Deutsch, Carolyn Killea, Yana Feldman and Daniela Cornejo have more than 60 collective years of experience practicing immigration law.
 Carolyn and Yana have each worked with Morris for over 10 years, and Daniela for 4 years.
 We have extensive experience in representing employers, and have assisted many people from all walks of live to visit, live and/or work in the United States.
 We enjoy working with individuals, with their myriad life situations, routine or difficult, in need of immigration services.

 We are known for being good communicators.
 Our clients never have problems getting through to us in a reasonable time, to obtain answers to their questions or just their case status.
 Clients have rated us highly in terms of our competence, professional demeanor and the level of care we provide.
-Based in Washington, D.C., we assist clients throughout the U.S.
+Based in Washington D.C., we assist clients throughout the United States.

 Our approach is to schedule an initial consultation, for a minimal fee, to analyze the case, and to determine all available immigration options and possible problems.
 We believe in informing clients of all risks and benefits, so they can make informed choices and not just rely on our judgment.
 At this stage, we will offer a proposal for the work, detailing all fees and costs, and providing different payment plan options.
 Once retained, we work with our clients to prepare and file their applications in the way most likely to succeed.
 Most importantly, we do what we say we are going to do.

-Our immigration attorneys are multilingual, and can assist you in English, French, Spanish or Russian.
+Our immigration lawyers in DC are multilingual, and can assist you in English, French, Spanish or Russian.
 We practice in almost all areas of immigration law, including:

 - Temporary work visas.
 Various types of work permits are available, including Employment Authorization Documents, H1B visas for professional workers, L-1 visas for intra-company transfers, E-1 visas for treaty traders, E-2 visas for treaty investors, O-1 visas for scientists, artists, business executives or athletes with extraordinary ability, and R-1 visas for religious workers.
 Deutsch, Killea and Eapen will assist you to determine which one applies to your situation.